Customer Relationship Management 101

 CRM best practice examples

-Take a look at these successful businesses in Malaysia that display great CRM practices.
+Let’s take a look at some successful businesses in Malaysia that displays great CRM practices.

-Burgerlab is another example of a business that reaches customer’s hearts, not only through their stomach, but also by demonstrating amazing CRM.
-The restaurant is most famously known for their mouth-watering burgers.
+Cocoraw is a good example of a small business that reaches the customer’s hearts, not only through their stomach but also by demonstrating amazing CRM.

-The success that Burgerlab has achieved was done by providing great customer service and delivering a memorable customer experience during and post purchase.
+The success that Cocoraw has achieved was done by providing great customer service and delivering a memorable customer experience during and post-purchase.

 This proves that customer relationship management is truly the key to success.